Back2Black Paris Festival

 Date: April 3rd (Friday)

-Venue: Théâtre du Châtelet (Place du Châtelet, 1, Paris)
+Location: Théâtre du Châtelet (Place du Châtelet, 1 Paris)